PAST

 March 27 - May 19, 2017

-Several works were included in the group exhibition, Face Forward: Self-Image & Self-Worth.
+Several of Lava Thomas’s works were included in the group exhibition, Face Forward: Self-Image & Self-Worth.
 The exhibition explored forms of self-portraiture, presenting a diversity of approaches to issues of identity, race, gender, status, and societal values.